-- 1. Follow the procedure in Before working inside your computer.

-- 2. Remove the left-side cover.
+- 1. Follow the procedure in Before working inside your computer. - 2.
+Remove the left-side cover.

-- 3. Remove the 3.5-inch hard drive.

-The following images indicate the location of the wireless card and provide a visual representation of the removal procedure.
+The following images indicate the location of the wireless card and provides a visual representation of the removal procedure.

 - 1. Lay the computer on the right side. - 2.
 Remove the screw (M2x3) that secures the wireless card to the system board. - 3.
 Slide and lift the wireless-card bracket off the wireless card. - 4.
 Disconnect the antenna cables from the wireless card. - 5.
 Slide and remove the wireless card at an angle from the wireless-card slot.